vistalab-technion/cs236781/_posts/2019-04-13-hw-guidelines.md

    assignments, or other technical questions please email [Aviv](mailto:avivr@cs.technion.ac.il).
-2. To request a delayed submission, please email [Evgenii](mailto:evgeniizh@campus.technion.ac.il) with a CC to [Chaim](mailto:chaimbaskin@cs.technion.ac.il), specifying a valid reason for the request.
+2. To request a delayed submission, please email [Chaim](mailto:chaimbaskin@cs.technion.ac.il) with a CC to [Evgenii](mailto:evgeniizh@campus.technion.ac.il), specifying a valid reason for the request.
 Wait for approval of the request by email.
 3. For inquiries or appeals about grades, please email [Evgenii](mailto:evgeniizh@campus.technion.ac.il).
 4. Please note that even if your delay request is approved, any subsequent